JeremyOne/CryptLink/Readme.md

 ﻿# CryptLink
-A peer-to-peer messaging and data storage network that uses client and server side encryption.
-Foster free speech by providing a reliable and safe network
+A open source network that fosters free speech by providing a reliable and safe global scale network.

-### First Goals
+## Primary Goals
-* Provide a secure and reliable network of storage and messaging to anyone participating
+* Provide a secure and reliable peer-to-peer-to-client messaging and data storage network
-* All messages and storage to may be end-to-end encrypted or signed by users
-* All server-to-server communications to be encrypted
+* Employ strong encryption end-to-end for all clients
+* Employ strong peer to peer (server to server) encryption for all nodes
-* Allow anyone that would like to start their own network the tools to do so
+* Provide anyone that would like to start an independent network the tools to do so
-* Do not rely on any public resources other than IP routing so it can be run on a censored Internet, or a closed LAN
+* Do not rely on any public internet resources (other than IP routing)
+* Via bootstraping, let any client join any network without relying on public DNS
-* Allow server nodes to be run on any platform supported by Mono (Linux, OS X, BSD, and Windows, including x86, x86-64, ARM, s390, PowerPC)
+* Allow peer (server) nodes to be run on any platform supported by Mono

-## Future Goals
+## Secondary Goals
 * Create a reputation system for users
 * Create a standard API for 3rd party apps and command line users to:
   * Get and store data